saltysystems/overworld/doc/demo.md

 Now we can work on defining the RPCs.
 First, we define some opcodes which are actually just a couple of bytes at the beginning of the message that let's the client and Overworld determine which function to use to decode or encode the message.
-Overworld reserves 0x0 through 0xFFF for itself, by convention, but you can use anything from 0x1000 through 0xFFFF for your own opcodes.
-Let's take a look at what the final product looks like, and then try to break down each section:
+Overworld reserves 0x0 through 0xFFF for itself by convention, but you can use anything from 0x1000 through 0xFFFF for your own opcodes.

+Let's take a look at what the final product looks like, and then break down each section:

 ```erlang